View on GitHub

 organics 1e-06

 Processing discussed above that are operational have been documented in a jupyter notebook.
-Source data can be found here and additional outputs can be found here.
+Source data needed to build the derivative surfaces can be found here and resulting outputs can be found here.

 Model Structure